lixitrixi/diss-experiments/README.md

 ## Installation

+Install [Conjure Oxide](https://github.com/conjure-cp/conjure-oxide) as an executable.
+Instructions to install from source can be found in the project's README.

 This project uses [GNU parallel](https://www.gnu.org/software/parallel/) to test several problem instances efficiently in high-performance computing environments.

 ## How to Use